ASSEMAYMAN2000/Final_Project_DS_Epsilon/README.md

 ## Acknowledgments

-- This project was developed as part of the training at [Epsilon AI](https://epsilonai.com).
+- This project was developed as part of the training at [Epsilon AI Institute](https://www.epsiloneg.com/).
-- Special thanks to Epsilon AI for their guidance and support throughout the Redemi project.
+- Special thanks to the mentors and team at [Epsilon AI on GitHub](https://github.com/epsilonai) for their continuous guida